pheelwell/ultrastar-webserver/README.md

  the Server

-1. Run poetry run flask run --host=0.0.0.0 --debug in the project directory.
+1. Run `poetry run flask run --host=0.0.0.0` in the project directory.
 2. This will start the server on port 5000 and make it accessible from any device on your local network.

 ## Contributing